 Beyond its commercial activities, the gallery works to expand the appreciation of important Danish furniture through publications and exhibitions.
 In 2007, Dansk Møbelkunst was co-publisher for the English-language edition of Arne Karlsen’s 2-volume work, Danish Furniture Design in the 20th Century, originally published in 1990 and the definitive reference on the subject.
 Since 1999, Dansk Møbelkunst has mounted exhibitions and produced illustrated catalogues on the work of Kaare Klint + Poul Kjærholm (2009), Hans J. Wegner (2007), Poul Henningsen (2004), Arne Jacobsen (2002) and Danish cabinetmakers furniture (2005, 2000, 1999).

-Dansk Møbelkunst exhibits at the most important international art and design fairs such as: TEFAF (Maastricht & New York), Design Miami (Basel & Miami), The FIAC (Paris), Pavillon des Antiquaires et des Beaux Arts (Paris), PAD (London) and the Biennale des Antiquaires (Paris).
+Dansk Møbelkunst exhibits at the most important international art and design fairs such as: TEFAF (Maastricht and New York), Design Miami (Basel and Miami), The FIAC (Paris), Pavillon des Antiquaires et des Beaux Arts (Paris), PAD (London) and the Biennale des Antiquaires (Paris).